-Liza Koshy's Instagram Apology For Making Racist Jokes In Her Past Videos Needed To Be Said
+Liza Koshy Apologized For Making Racist Jokes In Past Videos In An Emotional Instagram

 The year 2020 has brought much-needed attention to the ongoing issue of racism in the U.S. People, including celebrities, have become dedicated to learning, growing, and reflecting on their past mistakes.
 The YouTube community, in particular, have been having a moment of reckoning.
 Liza Koshy's Instagram apology for making racist jokes in past videos is the most recent in a string of YouTube's biggest creators owning up to to past racist jokes that had been made light of and gone unaddressed for far too long.